What is the origin of the calendar months’ names? Read on.

 Named for the Roman god Janus, protector of gates and doorways.
 Janus is depicted with two faces, one looking into the past, the other into the future.

-From the Latin word februa, "to cleanse."
-The Roman Februalia was a month of purification and atonement.
+From the Latin word februa, “to cleanse.”
+The Roman calendar month of Februarius was named for Februalia, a festival of purification and atonement that took place during this period.

 Named for the Roman god of war, Mars.
 This was the time of year to resume military campaigns that had been interrupted by winter.